OLYMPIA – Visiting longtime friends recently, Kettle Falls’ Brandon Hatch was stunned at what he saw.

 “Right is right, and wrong is wrong,” Hatch said, “and this was just plain wrong.”

-In the wake of those cases, lawmakers in the state House and Senate want to restrict the number of dogs capable of breeding a person can own.
-A proposed law also would mandate living conditions, including pens, temperatures, annual checks by a veterinarian and other safeguards.
-The recent case “really tore at my heart,” said bill sponsor Sen. Jeanne Kohl-Welles, D-Seattle.
+In the wake of those cases, lawmakers in the state House and Senate want to restrict the number of breedable dogs a person can own.
+The law also would mandate living conditions, including pens, temperatures, annual checks by a veterinarian and other safeguards.

-Commercial breeders are urging lawmakers to refrain from overreacting by setting unrealistic standards, which, they warned, would drive some breeders underground.
-Several licensed breeders urged lawmakers to adopt a broader licensing and registration program for breeders and pets.
+Commercial breeders are urging lawmakers not to overreact and set standards that are unrealistic or drive breeders underground.
+Several licensed breeders urged the state to adopt a broader licensing and registration program for breeders and pets.

 Under the 1966 federal Animal Welfare Act, dog breeders who sell pets wholesale must be licensed by the U.S. Department of Agriculture.
 They’re also subject to inspection by federal regulators.